 Many, but not all restraint systems will be equipped with separate straps on each side, with each having a hook or connector for attachment to the lower anchorage and a means of adjusting the tension in the strap.
-Forwardfacing toddler restraints and some rear-facing infant restraints will also be equipped with a tether strap, a hook for attachment to the tether strap anchorage and a means of adjusting the tension of the strap.
+Forward-facing toddler restraints and some rear-facing infant restraints will also be equipped with a tether strap, a hook for attachment to the tether strap anchorage and a means of adjusting the tension of the strap.

 You will first loosen the adjusters on the lower straps and on the tether strap so that you can more easily attach the hooks or connectors to the vehicle anchorages.
-Next attach the lower hooks or connectors over the top of the anchorage bars, pushing aside the seat cover material.
+Next, attach the lower hooks or connectors over the top of the anchorage bars, pushing aside the seat cover material.
 Then, locate the tether anchorage directly behind the seat where you are placing the child restraint and attach the tether strap to the anchorage, being careful to route the tether strap to provide the most direct path between the anchor and the child restraint.
-Finally, tighten all three straps as you push the child restraint rearward and downward into the seat, removing slack in the straps according to the child restraint manufacturer's instructions.
-THINGS TO KNOW BEFORE STARTING YOUR VEHICLE 73
+For the outboard seating positions, route the tether underneath the head rest and attach the hook to the tether anchor located on the back of the seat.
+Finally, tighten all three straps as you push the child restraint rearward and downward into the seat. removing slack in the straps according to the child restraint manufacturer's instructions.